ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 \mu$m isotropic) $\times 11$ integration points for a total compressed size of a little over 2 GB.
 This choice represented weighing the trade-off between tractability, portability, and accuracy.
-However,  all data and code to reproduce the results described (with possible variation in the input parameters) are available in the dedicated GitHub repository.
+However,  all data and code to reproduce the results described are available in the dedicated GitHub repository.

 The normalized time point scalar value for each atlas/point-set in the temporal domains $[0, 1]$ was also defined.
-Given the increasingly larger gaps in the postnatal timepoint sampling, we made two adjustments.
+Given the increasingly larger gaps in the postnatal time point sampling, we made two adjustments.
 Based on known mouse brain development, we used 28 days for the P56 data.
 We then computed the log transform of the adjusted set of time points prior to normalization between 0 and 1 (see the right side of Figure \ref{fig:convergence}).
-This log transform, as part of the temporal normalization, significantly improved data spacing.
+This log transform, as part of the temporal normalization, significantly improves the temporal spacing of data.

 The maximum number of iterations was set to 200 with each iteration taking approximately six minutes on a 2020 iMac (processor, 3.6 GHz 10-Core Intel Core